apache/mxnet/docs/tutorials/python/linear-regression.md

 ```

 We can also evaluate our model according to some metric.
 In this example, we are
-evaulating our model's mean squared error (MSE) on the evaluation data.
+evaluating our model's mean squared error (MSE) on the evaluation data.

 ```python
 metric = mx.metric.MSE()